pesu-dev/rate-my-pesu-prof/README.md

 # RateMyProf – PES Edition

 An anonymous professor rating platform built for PES University students.
-Students sign in with their PESU credentials, verified against the PESU Academy portal, and can submit ratings and reviews for professors they have been taught by.
+Students sign in with their PESU credentials, verified against the PESU Academy portal.

 ---